 A: Orientation is a chance to get to know The College of St. Scholastica and the surrounding area of Duluth.
 You will take academic assessments, register for fall classes, learn about campus programs, meet new friends (both first-year and returning students), and much more.

-A: Foreign Language Assessment: The foreign language assessment is only for those taking French, Spanish, or German.
-It is required of all incoming students who have had fewer than three years of a foreign language in high school OR who have had three years or more and plan to continue on in college.
-Students who have had three years (or more) of a foreign language in high school and do not plan to continue on, are not required to take the assessment.
+A: World Language Assessment: The world language assessment is only for those taking French, Spanish, American Sign Language or German.
+It is required of all incoming students who have had fewer than three years of a world language in high school OR who have had three years or more and plan to continue on in college.
+Students who have had three years (or more) of a world language in high school and do not plan to continue on, are not required to take the assessment.

 A: Yes, all incoming St. Scholastica students are required to attend an orientation session.